More About The Organisation

 We are a secondary school with specialist Media Arts College status.
 Students follow the National Curriculum and take GCSE's at 16 years in English, maths and science.
 Other subjects are available.
-Religious and sex education are but students can be removed from these subjects.
-Students who are 17 & 18 years take As and A2 subjects and vocational GNVQ's in either Somervale, Norton Hill School or Norton-Radstock College.
+At post 16 students can access further education through the Midsomer Norton Schools Partnership joining 6th form .
 The school provides a range of after school activities.
-The council provides free transport to and from school and free school meals if students meet the council requirements.
+The council may provide free transport to and from school for students in the surrounding villages.

 For the Ofsted inspection report for this school visit http://www.ofsted.gov.uk/reports